Hackers News Hackers News

 JetKVM JetKVM CVE-2026-32295 Insufficient rate limiting 7.3

-To protect enterprise networks from these severe out-of-band management threats, security teams must treat IP-KVM devices as critical infrastructure.
+To fortify enterprise networks against these severe out-of-band management threats, security teams must elevate the status of IP-KVM devices to critical infrastructure.
+Based on research from Eclypsium, administrators should undertake the following immediate mitigation steps:

-Access should be strictly gated behind strong authentication and Virtual Private Networks (VPNs).
+• Implement Strict Access Controls: Access to KVMs should be rigorously protected, requiring strong multi-factor authentication and accessible only via Virtual Private Networks (VPNs).

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.